raaidarshad/dbdeclare/docs/guide/grants.md

 ## Example

 Let's add grants to our example.
-We have defined all the entities we want to create, so now we can run some `grant` statements.
+We have declared all the entities we want to create, so now we can run some `grant` statements.

 ```Python